Jeremy W. Smith

 - BEd, University of Toronto, 2013

 Jeremy W. Smith is an assistant professor of music theory at The Ohio State University.
 His research is primarily on the theory and analysis of electronic dance music (EDM).
-The focus of much of this research is “continuous processes” that feature the continuous changing of musical parameters, such as glissandi, accelerations and filter sweeps.
+The focus of much of this research is “continuous processes,” which are musical gestures or effects with continuous changes to parameters (such as pitch or volume), rather than discrete (step-by-step) changes.
+Common types of continuous processes are glissandi, accelerations, and filter sweeps.
 Smith’s research explains various roles of continuous processes and how EDM creators use them to communicate with listeners.
-For example, DJs can use continuous processes in specific ways to provide sonic instructions to audiences, create experiences of tension and release, communicate particular semiotic associations, or indicate belonging within a specific genre.
-A secondary research interest of Smith’s is the analysis of video-game music and music in multimedia generally.
-He is also a low-brass performer that has played euphonium and trombone with local ensembles.
+For example, DJs can use continuous processes in specific ways to provide sonic instructions to audiences, create experiences of tension and release, or indicate belonging within a specific subgenre.

 Publications

 “The Functions of Continuous Processes in Contemporary Electronic Dance Music.”
-Music Theory Online 27, no. 2 (2021).
+Music Theory Online 27, no. 2 (June 2021).

 “Deadmau5’s Relationships with Authenticity and Fame.”
 In The Evolution of Electronic Dance Music, edited by Ewa Mazierska, Les Gillon and Tony Rigg.
-London, UK: Bloomsbury Academic (2021).
+London, UK: Bloomsbury Academic (May 2021): 145–63.

 “‘Wear People’s Faces’: Semiotic Awareness in Fan Adaptations of the Music from The Legend of Zelda: Majora’s Mask.”
-Journal of Sound and Music in Games 1, no. 4 (2020).
+Journal of Sound and Music in Games 1, no. 4 (September 2020): 45–75.